 Opening photo: Eiríksstaðir in West-Iceland

 Not knowing about the harsh, long winters of Iceland Hrafna-Flóki and his men did not know that they had to collect hey as fodder for the livestock, which they had brought with them.
-The livestock, not having anything to eat, died as a result.
+The livestock, not having much to eat, died as a result.

-Hrafna-Flóki thus left Iceland - but before he left, he gave Iceland its name -he climbed up on a mountain close by and looked north - what he saw was a bay filled with drift-ice.
+Hrafna-Flóki thus left Iceland - but before he left, he gave Iceland its name.
+He climbed up on a mountain close by and looked north - what he saw was a bay filled with drift-ice.
 So this is how Iceland got its name :)

 At Flókatóftir ruins, you will see six ruins of what is believed to have been Hrafna-Flóki's farm.
-The walls of the longhouse (the oldest type of the Icelandic turf houses), the boathouse, and a fire-pit can be seen here according to the Book of Settlement of Iceland.
+The walls of the longhouse (the oldest type of the Icelandic turf houses), the boathouse, and a fire pit can be seen here according to the Book of Settlement of Iceland.
 Then there are younger ruins.